 Simple ways to avoid food wastage include:

 - Avoid overcooking.

 - Swap leftover dishes with family and friends.

-- Closely monitoring kids to ensure they are eating and not just biting a few pieces then throwing it away.
+- Closely monitoring kids to ensure they are eating their meals and not just biting a few pieces then throwing the rest of their meals away.

 - Check pantry often for products close to expiry to use them quickly before they expire.